marcellp/pawn-test/README.md

     #include <pawn_test/pawn_test>

-If you want to provide your own configuration, either edit the configuration file (`config.inc`) globally or define your custom configuration options after including the bootstrapper:
+If you want to provide your own configuration, edit the configuration file (`config.inc`) and change your settings there.

-    #include <pawn_test/pawn_test>
-    #define PAWNTEST_MAX_SUITES 10
-    #define PAWNTEST_MAX_CASES 50

 Using pawn-test
 ---------------